PLEASE READ THE FOLLOWING. It could save your dog’s life:

-Coffee, Caffeine, Alcohol, Avocado, Macadamia Nuts, Grapes, Raisins, Yeast Dough, Raw Meat, Raw Eggs, Xylitol, Onions, Garlic, Chives, Milk, and Salt are all toxic to dogs and may be fatal.
+Grapes and Raisins shut down the kidneys which is often fatal.
+Coffee, Caffeine, Alcohol, Avocado, Macadamia Nuts, Yeast Dough, Raw Meat, Raw Eggs, Xylitol, Onions, Garlic, Chives, Milk, Coconut Milk and Salt are all toxic to dogs and may be fatal.

 Chicken and turkey bones can splinter their digestive systems.
-Hundreds of dogs die annually when owners unwittingly give them the carcass.
+Thousands of dogs die annually when owners unwittingly give them chicken carcasses and the turkey carcass after Thanksgiving.
 Save it for soup!

 Ham bones and skin, turkey and chicken skin and fat often cause gastritis, diarrhea, life threatening obstructions or pancreatitis.
 A sick dog can be grumpy and grumpy pups often bite!
 Keep Kong toys and Canine Genius Leos stuffed with treats, sticky kibble, raw string beans, carrots and apple chunks available.

 The ‘Rule of Thumb’ is, If you cannot sink your thumb nail into a toy or treat, do not give it to your dog.
 Slab fractures of the fourth pre-molar teeth are not uncommonly caused by hard objects chewed on by dogs.